 Many invoice templates have a “Notes” section incorporated onto them by default.
 If you’re creating your own invoices, you may want to have a notes section for any details that extend beyond just the product details.

 12. Terms and conditions

 You may want to provide a section that explains the terms and conditions of the service of your service, products, or payment.
 This could include your return or cancellation policy, or the penalty for late payments.

 Although a company logo is not necessary, it’s a valuable addition to your invoice.
 The logo helps instill a sense of confidence in the client that your business is professional.
 A professional logo is excellent for building your brand and for customer relationships across every type of business, from freelancing to consulting.

 Don’t waste precious time trying to figure out how to create an invoice on Microsoft Word or Excel.
-Instead, create an invoice online in seconds using HoneyBook.
-Just grab one of HoneyBook’s invoice templates, or create your own.
+Instead, create an online invoice using an online invoice maker in seconds.
+Just grab one of HoneyBook’s business invoice templates, or create your own.
 Then, automate the process for long-term clients with on-going work, or quickly plug in a new client name and contact information.